statOmics/MSqRobHurdlePaper/README.md

 ## How to reproduce our data

 All analyses were done in RMarkdown (https://rmarkdown.rstudio.com).

-If you want to reproduce the html files, you will need an installation of R (https://www.r-project.org) and RStudio (https://www.rstudio.com/products/rstudio/download/) or the packages needed to work with RMarkdown.
+- If you want to reproduce the html files, you will need an installation of R (https://www.r-project.org) and RStudio (https://www.rstudio.com/products/rstudio/download/) or the packages needed to work with RMarkdown.
 Next, download this project to your computer.

-If you don't want to reproduce the html files, you can also copy the R code chuncks in the .Rmd files to R and execute them.
+- If you don't want to reproduce the html files, you only need an installation of R. You can copy the R code chuncks from the .Rmd files and paste them into R to execute them.

 ### Analysis of the CPTAC data